Research

 SWE-CI Benchmark: AI Agents Can Write Code but Cannot Maintain It

 SWE-bench, the industry standard for evaluating AI coding agents, tests a single capability: given one GitHub issue, produce one patch.
-This measures functional
+This measures functional correctness on isolated tasks.

 March 2026